zbmed-semtec/doc2vec-doc-relevance-training/README.md

 ## Input Data

 The input data for this method consists of preprocessed tokens derived from the RELISH documents.
 These tokens are stored in the **RELISH.npy file**, which contains preprocessed arrays comprising PMIDs, document titles, and abstracts.
 These arrays are generated through an extensive preprocessing pipeline, as elaborated in the [relish-preprocessing repository](https://github.com/zbmed-semtec/relish-preprocessing).
-Within this preprocessing pipeline, both the title and abstract texts undergo several stages of refinement: structural words are eliminated, text is converted to lowercase, and finally, tokenization is employed, resulting in arrays of individual words.
+Within this preprocessing pipeline, both the title and abstract texts undergo several stages of refinement: structural words are eliminated, the text is converted to lowercase, and finally, tokenization is employed, resulting in arrays of individual words.

 ## Pipeline